gnome-keysign/gnome-keysign/README.rst

 will look for the relevant key on your local network.
 Note that you've transmitted the fingerprint securely, i.e. via a visual channel in form of a bar code or the displayed fingerprint.
 This data allows to find the correct key.
-In fact, they client tries to find the correct key by comparing the fingerprint of the keys available on the local network.
+In fact, the client tries to find the correct key by comparing the fingerprint of the keys available on the local network.